kpeeters/cadabra2/README.rst

     make appimage

 to create the AppImage itself.
+If you run into trouble with this, please first consult the comments in the top-level `CMakeLists.txt` file about `linuxdeploy` and friends.

 Tutorials and other help